mmnvb/fruitodoro/README.md

 ## 💚 How to use?
-1. **Install** the latest build or build on your own
+1. **Install** the latest bundle or build on your own
 2. **Open the bundle** and follow the steps of installation
 3. **Enjoy** the app!

-👨‍🌾 *You can use these different fruits as indiators of your school subject.
+👨‍🌾 *You can use different fruits as indiators of your school subject.
-You can mentally link a subject for example math to a watermelon.
+You can mentally link a subject, for example math, to a watermelon.
-Navigating to a inventory panel will show you have many 25 min math sessions have you done by showing how many watermelons you have.*
+Navigating to the inventory panel will show you have many 25 min math sessions have you done by showing how many watermelons you have.*

 <br>